kota7/maptiles/README.md

 These pixel indices are used to find the tile images corresponding to the coordinates, and also identify the locations within the image.
 The collected tile images are concatenated and cropped to form a single image as close as possible to the desired area.

-#### Current limitation

-We assume that, within the plotted area, the distance per longitude and the distance per latitude are constant for the entire map.
-This is a legitimate assumption for longitude because its conversion formula is linear.
-Whereas, the formula for latitude is non-linear, and thus the distance per latitude changes by the location.
-This would be a negligible deviation for the visualization of relatively small areas.
-The deviation may become an issue for large plots, such as whole country or a continent.

-One way to solve this issue woule be to apply [axis scaling](https://matplotlib.org/stable/gallery/scales/custom_scale.html).
-This features is under development.

 ### Database